Rowdy (2014 film): Plot

-Finally, during Lakshmi's last rites, the main one behind the group is revealed as Ananda Rao.
+Finally, during Lakshmi's last rites, the person behind the group is revealed as Ananda Rao.
 His close associates hold more than 50% stake in the Nandavaram project, and with that money, he planned to shift to the opposition party and win the elections.
-Since Anna would oppose it, he wanted to murder him and joins hands with KR and his group.
+Since Anna would oppose it, he wanted to murder him and joined hands with KR and his group.
 On Anna's request, Krishna himself murders Ananda Rao.
-The film ends with Anna conducting Lakshmi's death rituals and Krishna appointing Ananda Rao's gunmen as his henchmen promising a little higher salary like Anna did in the case of Guruva Reddy.
+The film ends with Anna conducting Lakshmi's death rituals and Krishna appointing Ananda Rao's gunmen as his henchmen, promising a slightly higher salary, as Anna did regarding Guruva Reddy's henchmen.